center-for-threat-informed-defense/attack_to_veris/docs/methodology.md

 Each axis has a categorized set of values, called an enumeration, associated with it.
 Incidents are classified with one or more of those enumeration values for each axis.
 Examples of incidents mapped to VERIS can be seen in the VERIS Community Database.

-One other axis outside the 4A model that was scrutinized was the **Value Chain**, which represented pre-attack activities.
+One other axis outside the 4A model is the **Value Chain**, which represented pre-attack activities.
 These activities are essential to a successful campaign and are very closely associated with an entire category of behavior.

 In this document, VERIS enumeration values follow the form `[Axis].[Category].[Subcategory].[Value]`, e.g. **Action.Malware.Variety.C2** corresponds to the C2 value in the Action axis, Malware category, Variety subcategory.

 MITRE ATT&CK® is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
 ATT&CK focuses on how external adversaries compromise and operate within computer information networks.

 ATT&CK describes adversary behaviors using the following core components:
-- **Tactics:** short-term, tactical adversary goals
+- **Tactics:** "why" - the adversary's objective or reason for performing an action
-- **Techniques:** means by which adversaries achieve tactical goals
+- **Techniques:** "how" - the means by which adversaries achieve tactical goals
 - **Sub-techniques:** describing more specific means by which adversaries achieve tactical goals at a lower level than techniques

 Adversary behaviors can be described by mapping them to the appropriate tactics, techniques, and sub-techniques in ATT&CK.